 This paper has only touched the tip of the possibilities in this space.
 There are more governments issuing credentials to their constituencies.
 The technologists are constantly at work developing new protocols and tools.
-Civil society is engaging around the world on issues of privacy and related issues.
+NGOs and civil society are engaging around the world on issues of privacy and related issues.
 Each section has hopefully inspired thought and will encourage more in-depth discussion as we all grapple with the incredibly complex environment of government-issued digital credentials and the privacy landscape.

-1672 7 Appendix A: Text of the OECD Privacy Principles 1673 1674 Copied from https://legalinstruments.oecd.org/en/instruments/OECD-LEGAL-0188 1675 Collection Limitation Principle 1676 1677 1678 7.
-There should be limits to the collection of personal data and any such data should be obtained by lawful and fair means and, where appropriate, with the knowledge or consent of the data subject.
-1679 Data Quality Principle 1680 1681 8.
-Personal data should be relevant to the purposes for which they are to be used, and, to the extent necessary for those purposes, should be accurate, complete and kept up to date.
-1682 Purpose Specification Principle 1683 1684 1685 1686 9.
-The purposes for which personal data are collected should be specified not later than at the time of data collection and the subsequent use limited to the fulfilment of those purposes or such others as are not incompatible with those purposes and as are specified on each occasion of change of purpose.
-1687 Use Limitation Principle 1688 1689 10.
-Personal data should not be disclosed, made available or otherwise used for purposes other than those specified in accordance with Paragraph 9 except: 1690 a) with the consent of the data subject; or 1691 b) by the authority of law.
-1692 Security Safeguards Principle 1693 1694 11.
-Personal data should be protected by reasonable security safeguards against such risks as loss or unauthorised access, destruction, use, modification or disclosure of data.
-1695 Openness Principle 1696 1697 12.
-There should be a general policy of openness about developments, practices and policies with respect to personal data.
-Means should be readily available of establishing the existence
+7 Appendix A: Text of the OECD Privacy Principles

+Copied from https://legalinstruments.oecd.org/en/instruments/OECD-LEGAL-0188

+Collection Limitation Principle

+7. There should be limits to the collection of personal data and any such data should be obtained by lawful and fair means and, where appropriate, with the knowledge or consent of the data subject.

+Data Quality Principle

+8. Personal data should be relevant to the purposes for which they are to be used, and, to the extent necessary for those purposes, should be accurate, complete and kept up to date.

+Purpose Specification Principle

+9. The purposes for which personal data are collected should be specified not later than at the time of data collection and the subsequent use limited to the fulfilment of those purposes or such others as are not incompatible with those purposes and as are specified on each occasion of change of purpose.

+Use Limitation Principle

+- 10. Personal data should not be disclosed, made available or otherwise used for purposes other than those specified in accordance with Paragraph 9 except: - a) with the consent of the data subject; or - b) by the authority of law.

+Security Safeguards Principle

+11. Personal data should be protected by reasonable security safeguards against such risks as loss or unauthorised access, destruction, use, modification or disclosure of data.

+Openness Principle

-1698 1699 and nature of personal data, and the main purposes of their use, as well as the identity and usual residence of the data controller.
-1700 Individual Participation Principle 1701 13.
-Individuals should have the right: 1702 1703 a) to obtain from a data controller, or otherwise, confirmation of whether or not the data controller has data relating to them; 1704 b) to have communicated to them, data relating to them 1705 i. within a reasonable time; 1706 ii. at a charge, if any, that is not excessive; 1707 iii. in a reasonable manner; and 1708 iv. in a form that is readily intelligible to them; 1709 1710 c) to be given reasons if a request made under subparagraphs (a) and (b) is denied, and to be able to challenge such denial; and 1711 1712 d) to challenge data relating to them and, if the challenge is successful to have the data erased, rectified, completed or amended.
-1713 Accountability Principle 1714 1715 14.
-A data controller should be accountable for complying with measures which give effect to the principles stated above.
+12. There should be a general policy of openness about developments, practices and policies with respect to personal data.
+Means should be readily available of establishing the existence and nature of personal data, and the main purposes of their use, as well as the identity and usual residence of the data controller.

+Individual Participation Principle

+13. Individuals should have the right:

+- a) to obtain from a data controller, or otherwise, confirmation of whether or not the data controller has data relating to them; - b) to have communicated to them, data relating to them - i. within a reasonable time; - ii. at a charge, if any, that is not excessive; - iii. in a reasonable manner; and - iv. in a form that is readily intelligible to them; - c) to be given reasons if a request made under subparagraphs (a) and (b) is denied, and to be able to challenge such denial; and - d) to challenge data relating to them and, if the challenge is successful to have the data erased, rectified, completed or amended.

+Accountability Principle

+14. A data controller should be accountable for complying with measures which give effect to the principles stated above.